tiffanimarlowe/project_template/README.md

 In addition, by applying Agent Based Simulation techniques to model and simulate a specific portion of the city of Orlando we hope to compare the pros and cons of ground based (trucks) delivery methods against air based (drones) delivery methods.
 Our main effort is to determine the differences among the two delivery methods in regard to speed of delivery, efficiency, and overall performance of the systems.
 By doing so, we could further determine the quantity of drones and locations it would take to provide an efficient air based delivery system for the city of Orlando.

 We plan to have our air or ground based agents delivery x amount of packages with respect to time to determine which is more efficient.
 Additionally changing certain parameters on the drone(like battery, max speed, carrying capacity) predict completion estimates with newer technology.

-For the purpose of this experiment, we will focus our attention on simulating the specific input and output variables listed below:
-+ ground transportation (truck)
-+ drone delivery methods
-+ location of drop off destinations (homes)
-+ speed of delivery
-+ various number of delivery hubs

 ## (Other)
 (change the title and amount of headers as needed) (mention datasets you are going to use) (mention base code or examples you)